 Vonage’s basic plan comes with limited built-in features for calling and texting, as well as desktop, web, and mobile apps for remote businesses.
 However, many essential functions (like auto-attendant capabilities, call groups, and CRM integrations) require upgrades to the tune of $10 to $20 extra per user per month.

-You may notice a surprising amount of extra fees associated with Vonage, including the cost of extensions, toll-free numbers, and add-ons like automatic call recording.
+You may notice a surprising amount of extra fees associated with Vonage compared to other remote phone systems, including the cost of extensions, toll-free numbers, and add-ons like automatic call recording.
 Combined with the fact that most of these features come standard with other providers, Vonage may be an expensive option for growing brands and enterprises.

 Still want to give Vonage a try?
 Be prepared for a steep learning curve.
 Some users report that customer service isn’t very helpful with onboarding.